TidalStudio/godot-mcp/README.md

 "Get the UID for a specific script file in my Godot 4.4 project"

 "Update UID references in my Godot project after upgrading to 4.4"

+"Connect to the debugger and run my project in debug mode"

+"Show me the local variables at the current breakpoint"

+"What's in the call stack right now?"
 ```

 ## Implementation Details